Backorder Doesn’t Mean You Should Give Up On Obtaining A Set. In fact, it can mean quite the opposite!

 A Change of Heart?
 No Problem!

 Sometimes, we no longer want the set we agreed to pay for after waiting.
-Again, LEGO® excels here with phenomenal custom service.
+Again, LEGO® excels here with phenomenal customer service.
 As long as you cancel before your back-ordered purchase goes to ‘In Warehouse,’ you can receive a full refund.
 Remember, this set was on backorder!
 Someone else will gladly take your set off your hands in the supply chain.

 Backorder Does Not Mean Retired